All Aboard the Ullswater Steamer With Kids

 The lake of Ullswater, at just nine miles long, is famous for being the stretch of water where Donald Campbell set the water speed record in 1955 at 202.32mph/325.53hmh.
 It is really quite remarkable when you consider how small it is.

-You can walk around Ullswater on a 20-mile route or alternatively you can catch the Ullswater Steamer and hop on and off.
+You can walk around the entire lake on a 20-mile route or alternatively, you can catch the Ullswater Steamer and hop on and off.

 Ullswater Steamer